-Question 6 - Goodwill impairment6
+Question 6 - Goodwill impairment7

-- 98 While the polling result in the webinars with a more mixed audience delivers no clear majority in either direction, at a user-oriented event participants considered a change the guidance necessary. - 99 The following table shows the results of the relevant polling question during two (general) webinars:
+- 98 In general, a small While the polling result in the webinars with a more mixed audience delivers no clear majority of the stakeholders agree with the IASB's preliminary conclusion that it is not feasible to design a different impairment test that is more effective. in either direction, at a user-oriented event participants considered a change the guidance necessary. - 7199 The following table shows the results of the relevant polling question during the two (general) webinars:

+The IASB's preliminary view is that it is not feasible to design a different test that is significantly more effective at recognising losses on a timely basis at a reasonable cost.
+Should the IASB consider addressing the shielding effect improving guidance on the allocation and reallocation of goodwill to CGUs?
+Yes 4 5% No 55%

 The IASB's preliminary view is that it is not feasible to design a different test that is significantly more effective at recognising losses on a timely basis at a reasonable cost.
 Should the IASB consider addressing the shielding effect improving guidance on the allocation and reallocation of goodwill to CGUs?
 (53 responses) Yes 45% No 55%

 Of which: preparers 9% 23%

 Of which: auditors 15% 9%

 Of which: other 21% 23%